 Pacific Life is a product provider.
-It is not a fiduciary and therefore does not give advice or make recommendations regarding insurance or investment products.
+It is not a fiduciary and therefore does not give advice or make recommendations regarding insurance or investment

-Pacific Life refers to Pacific Life Insurance Company and its subsidiary Pacific Life & Annuity Company.
-Insurance products can be issued in all states, except New York, by Pacific Life Insurance Company and in all states by Pacific Life & Annuity Company.
+Pacific Life refers to Pacific Life Insurance Company and its subsidiary Pacific Life & Annuity Company, Insurance products can be issued in all states, except New York, by Pacific Life Insurance Company and in all states by Pacific Life & Annuity Company.
 Product/material availability and features may vary by state.
 Each insurance company is solely responsible for the financial obligations accruing under the products it issues.
-Variable insurance products and shares of Pacific Select Fund are distributed by Pacific Select Distributors, LLC (member FINRA and SIPC), a subsidiary of Pacific Life Insurance Company and an affiliate of Pacific the faction of Pacific Life Insurance Company and an attiliate of Pacific Life & Annuity Company, and are available through licensed third party broker/dealers.
-Pacific Life Fund Advisors LLC (PLFA) is the investment
+Variable insurance products and shares of Pacific Select Fund are distributed by Pacific Select Distributors, LLC (member FINRA and SIPC), a subsidiary of Pacific Life Insurance Company and an affiliate of Pacific Life & Annuity Company, and are available through licensed third party broker/dealers.

-Pacific Life Fund Advisors LLC (PLFA) is the investment adviser to the Pacific Select Fund (PSF) and manages certain PSF portfolios.
+Pacific Life Fund Advisors LLC (PLFA) is the investment adviser to the Pacific Select Fund (PSF) and manages certain PSF portfolios